TCI has two outstanding programs for professional climbers.

 TCI reserves the right to deny future program participation to students who cancel without adequate notice.

-TCI teaches Jeff Jepson's P.R.E.P. system of preparing for tree work.
-We highly recommend his book, The Tree Climber's Companion, which many arborists consider the "Bible" for tree workers.
+We highly recommend Jeff Jepson's book, The Tree Climber's Companion, which many arborists consider the "Bible" for tree climbers.
 It is not necessary to read this book before coming to class.

-We also suggest Jepson's two other excellent books, To Fell A Tree and Knots at Work.
+We also suggest Jepson's three other excellent books, To Fell A Tree, Knots at Work, and Groundie.
 In addition, we recommend the ISA's excellent publication, The Art and Science of Practical Rigging by Peter Donzelli and Sharon Lilly.

-All four books are available onsite in Atlanta and in our website store.
+All five books are available onsite at TCI Headquarters and in our website store.

 Here's what you can expect each day of the Tree Worker Program.